piratfm/eti-tools/README.md

 ### tune-s2 and dvbstream

+The fork https://github.com/mrwish7/tune-s2 is recommended, as it also works with MIS, PLS (only Gold) as well as Usals.

+#### tune-s2 for GSE

+for the NRK transponder and save its output to a file.

     tune-s2 10717 V 5400 -system DVB-S2 -modulation 8PSK -fec 3/4 -lnb UNIVERSAL -mis 171

 and in a second console

     dvbstream -o 8192 > /tmp/nrk.ts

-for the NRK transponder and save its output to a file.
+#### tune-s2 for MPE

     tune-s2 11461 H 5780 -fec 2/3 -modulation QPSK S2 -lnb UNIVERSAL